bericp1/SocSim/README.md

 This is essentially what the automated build script(s) do(es).

+### Usage/The Driver

+After building, SocSim can be run with the following command:

+    $ ./bin/socsim

+Whatever you do, in order to be able to properly import data from `./res`, `./res` must be in the current working directory.

+Running SocSim will fire up the Driver ([header here](include/Driver.h) and [implementation here](src/Driver.cpp)).
+The driver will provide a menu to the user, gather input, and output information about the society and messages and whatnot as its modified.
+Simply follow the prompts.

+### Documentation

+All classes are documented with JavaDoc-style Doxygen comments in their [header files](include/).

 ### Graph Data

 Data is stored in `./res/` in multiple JSON files.
 This is the data loaded into the graph initially.
 SocSim includes